Ritter Gluck

 Ritter Gluck is a 1809 short story by E. T. A. Hoffmann.
 It was the first short story Hoffmann published when it appeared in the 15 February 1809 edition of the Allgemeine musikalische Zeitung.
-Ritter Gluck was later republished in 1814 in Hoffmann's Fantasiestücke in Callots Manier.
+Ritter Gluck was later republished in 1814 in Hoffmann's Fantasy Pieces in Callot's Manner.

 The story features German composer Christoph Willibald Gluck as a ghostly figure; the story is set in 1809, and Gluck died in 1787.